da-vaibhav/khalilstemmler-blog/src/pages/articles/client-side-architecture/introduction.md

 I know this article expressed a lot of new ideas.
 To be completely honest, I spent about three months thinking about this off and on, and I'm likely going to spend some time revising it.

-But let's look at where we've covered.
+But let's look at what we've covered.
 Zooming out, we started with this:

 ![img/blog/client-side-architecture/Untitled.png](/img/blog/client-side-architecture/Untitled.png)